ImamHaqi23/test-dlabs/README.md

-# Test dari PT Dlabs Indonesia Infotech
+# Test from PT Dlabs Indonesia Infotech

 Welcome to DataTech Dashboard!
 This project provides a CRUD user application built with React, Tailwind CSS, and Vite as the build tool.